wp-plugins/wpengine-geoip/readme.txt

 2) Are there any other restrictions to using this plugin?

-Yes, the GeoIP variables on the server are available to Business, Premium and Enterprise customers.
-Personal and Professional customers, please contact the [Support Team](https://my.wpengine.com/support#general-issue) if you are interested in GeoIP.
+Yes.
+Even though the GeoIP variables on the server are available to Business, Premium and Enterprise customers, you will still need to reach out to the [Support Team](https://my.wpengine.com/support#general-issue) to fully enable GeoIP for your site.

+For Personal and Professional customers who are interested in GeoIP, please contact the [Support Team](https://my.wpengine.com/support#general-issue) as well.

 3) What variables do I have access to?